 Nutritional Yeast—or “nooch” as it’s affectionately called—is a truly magical ingredient idolized by vegans everywhere.
-Despite the off-putting name and bizarre appearance, nooch somehow manages to win over the hearts and palate of (almost) all those who give it a chance.
+Despite the off-putting name and bizarre appearance, nutritional yeast somehow manages to win over the hearts and palates of almost all those who give it a chance.

 Today we’re going to dive into what this crazy ingredient is, how it’s used, where you can find it and more.
 Buckle up and get ready for a cheesy ride!